 A. Service and return of process in civil cases may be by an authorized licensed private process server.
 The presiding judge of the judicial, administrative district in which the county is located, or an associate district judge or district judge of the county as may be designated by the presiding judge, shall be authorized to issue a license to make service of process in civil cases to persons deemed qualified to do so.

-B. Any person eighteen (18) years of age or older, of good moral character, and found ethically and mentally fit may obtain a license by filing an application therefor with the court clerk on a verified form to be prescribed by the Administrative Office of the Courts.
+B. Any person eighteen (18) years of age or older, of good moral character, and found ethically and mentally fit may obtain a license by applying, therefore with the court clerk on a verified form to be prescribed by the Administrative Office the Courts.

 C. The applicant filing for a license shall:

-1. Pay a license fee of Thirty-five Dollars ($35.00), and the regular docketing, posting, mailing, and filing fees prescribed by law.
+1. Pay a license fee of Thirty-five Dollars ($35.00) and the regular docketing, posting, mailing, and filing fees prescribed by law.
 The license shall contain the name, address, a brief description of the licensee, and, at the discretion of the district court clerk, a recent photograph of the licensee.
-The license shall state that the licensee is an officer of the court only for the purpose of service of process and only within the county in which the license is issued.
+The license shall state that the licensee is an officer of the court only for service of process and only within the county in which the license is issued.
 The license shall be carried by the licensee while on duty as a private process server.
 At the end of one (1) calendar year from the date of issuance of the initial license, the license shall be renewed for a period of one (1) year.
 The license shall be renewed each succeeding year.
 A fee of Five Dollars ($5.00) shall be charged for each license renewal.
-Upon an annual filing of a certified copy of a license issued pursuant to the provisions of this paragraph and payment of a filing fee of Ten Dollars ($10.00) to the court clerk of any county within this state, a licensed process server may serve process in that county for the district court having jurisdiction for that county; or
+Upon an annual filing of a certified copy of a license issued under the provisions of this paragraph and payment of a filing fee of Ten Dollars ($10.00) to the court clerk of any county within this state, a licensed process server may serve process in that county for the district court having jurisdiction for that county; or